Top Medical Malpractice Attorney

 All medical professionals have an obligation to pursue the best course of action for their patient.
 Failing to warn a patient of their dangerous condition is violating the duty of informed consent.

 Prescription errors are one of the most common forms of medical malpractice.
-Examples include prescribing the wrong medication, giving the wrong dosage, not warning of potential harmful side effects, failure to catch potentially harmful drug interactions, and giving medication to the wrong patient.
+Examples include prescribing the wrong medication, giving the wrong dosage, not warning of potential harmful side effects, failing to catch potentially harmful drug interactions, and giving medication to the wrong patient.

-4. Preventable Hospital Infections
+4. Preventable Hospital Infection

 5. Misdiagnosis

 Misdiagnosis in and of itself is not always considered medical malpractice.
-To be considered malpractice, the misdiagnosis must result in improper or delayed medical care, or no treatment at all.
+To be considered malpractice, the misdiagnosis must result in improper or delayed medical care or no treatment at all.
 If these lead to a worsening of the patient’s condition, it could be considered malpractice.

-6. Failure to Treat / Improper Treatment
+6. Failure to Treat/Improper Treatment

 7. Drug Recall

-8. Surgical Errors
+8. Surgical Error

 9. Anesthesia Error

-Anesthesia is a state of temporary induced loss of sensation or awareness administered to patients through drugs, medications, or gasses.
-In many cases, anesthesia is administered without any complications.
-Any mistake that does occur during anesthesia, however, can result in very serious complications, including catastrophic or even fatal injuries.
+Anesthesia is a state of temporary induced loss of sensation or awareness.In many cases, anesthesia is administered without any complications.
+Any mistake that occurs during anesthesia, however, can result in serious complications, including catastrophic or even fatal injuries.

 10. Dental Malpractice

-Victims of dental malpractice can experience serious pain, changes to their appearance and changes to their lifestyle.
+Victims of dental malpractice can experience serious pain, changes to their appearance, and changes to their lifestyle.
 In severe cases, dental malpractice can even lead to death.
 Injuries may not appear immediately following the procedure, but are often permanent.

 What is the difference between medical malpractice and medical negligence?